Star’s dimming not a sign of imminent explosion: study shows Betelgeuse likely isn’t cold, just dusty.

 “Red supergiants are very dynamic stars,” said Levesque.
 “The more we can learn about their normal behavior — temperature fluctuations, dust, convection cells — the better we can understand them and recognize when something truly unique, like a supernova, might happen.”

-Reference: “Betelgeuse Just Isn’t That Cool: Effective Temperature Alone Cannot Explain the Recent Dimming of Betelgeuse” by Emily M. Levesque and Philip Massey, accepted for publication in Astrophysical Journal Letters.
+Reference: “Betelgeuse Just Isn’t That Cool: Effective Temperature Alone Cannot Explain the Recent Dimming of Betelgeuse” by Emily M. Levesque and Philip Massey, 12 March 2020, The Astrophysical Journal Letters.